syncfusion-content/blazor-docs/blazor/datagrid/row-drag-and-drop.md

 {% previewsample "https://blazorplayground.syncfusion.com/embed/VZrpWVNeByBihtpL?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-N> For performing row drag and drop action on the datagrid, any one of the columns should be defined as a primary key using the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property.
+> For performing row drag and drop action on the datagrid, any one of the columns should be defined as a primary key using the [IsPrimaryKey](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Grids.GridColumn.html#Syncfusion_Blazor_Grids_GridColumn_IsPrimaryKey) property.

 ## Limitations